 The reasons why you’re not seeing your website in Google search results may be varied.
+Perhaps your site is not SEO friendly?
 Read on to find out the most common ones.

 First of all - time.
 The most common reason a page isn’t appearing in Google is that not enough time has passed since its release.
 Google needs time to find a page, index it and only then will it be able to show it in the search results.